3 min read

 Since joining programming communities, I’ve noticed a common pattern: when faced with errors or tricky bugs, students first instinct is to immediately ask someone to have a look at their code.
 There’s nothing wrong with seeking help, but learning programming involves effort, trial and error, and the process of understanding your own mistakes.
 After all, what will you do when you’re debugging ancient code from a colleague who left years ago, with no one to ask for help?

-General Approaches for Problem Solving
+Some Approaches for Problem Solving

-There there isn’t a one-size-fits-all process as lots of factors depend on the context, but following these general approaches should make it easier to identify exactly where is the problem.
+There isn’t a one-size-fits-all process as lots of factors depend on the context, but following these general approaches should make it easier to identify exactly where is the problem.

 • Actually read the error message: this one is pretty obvious, the errors are usually very informative regarding what has happened and can give you a good grasp on what to change to fix the issue (not always, but this is the very first step).